-Our Agroecology Team (see their profiles below) is working is building an agricultural justice vision focused on collaboration, ecology, justice for marginalized communities.
-We hope to build cooperative livelihoods by demonstrating and educating about sound agricultural, forestry, and land & water stewardship practices, and to integrate this work into organizing movements.
+Our Agroecology Team (scroll down for bios) is building an agricultural justice vision focused on collaboration, ecology, and justice for marginalized communities.
+We hope to build cooperative livelihoods through hands-on education and involvement in regenerative agriculture, forestry, and water stewardship practices.
+We believe this work is part of creating a mass social movement for a just and stable ecology and society.

 Ava is a Farm Educator at the University of Vermont’s Farmer Training Program for new and beginning adult farmers.
 In this role, she engages students in applied agroecology in their incipient journey into the depths of developing their relationship with the food system.
 She also facilitates a food and social justice curriculum.
 When the growing season slows down, Ava works with UVM’s Agroecology and Livelihoods Collaborative, coordinating the cultivation of a community of practice that does agroecological research around the globe.
 In her free time, bicycle propulsion, (extremely amateur) banjo pluckin’, and epic farm meals are all a must.